CacaoGatto/ucas_os_script/Readme.txt

             (NOT RECOMMANDED.
 Connections with both SDcard and BOARD are required.)
     -h:     Print this message.

-Report bugs to "<cacaogattoxy@gmail.com>", although the author seldom check his mailbox.XD
+Report bugs to "<cacaogattoxy@gmail.com>", although the author seldom checks his mailbox.XD